-The town of Tulum has numerous options for cheap eats and sleeps.
+The town of Tulum has numerous options for cheap eats and sleeps and there are lots of fun things to do in Tulum.
 We’re staying at Casa del Sol Hostel in a cute little room, which is actually attached to the main building, but they’ve cleverly made it look like a funky hut.
 The floors are tiled, the bed is comfy, there’s a common area where all the backpackers get together for beers and they rent bicycles for only 50 pesos for the day.
 It’s a pretty good hostel, we’ve seen better, but we’ve seen much worse.

 Since we’ve been thoroughly enjoying every bit of cuisine that Mexico has been throwing our way, it has been nice to hop on our bright red bikes and get some exercise.

 We’ve been riding 5 kms to the beach and back for the past two days and are seriously feeling the burn in our thighs…yes, we are slightly out of shape.
 Gone are the days of trekking through Mongolia and Central Asia, now we’re laying on beaches and eating everything in sight!